Tensor Train for Global Optimization Problems in Robotics: Background

 \subsection{TT-Cross}

 The popular methods to find the TT decomposition of a tensor are TT-SVD ~\citep{oseledets2011_tt}, TT-DMRG~\citep{dolgov2020_integration}, and TT-cross~\citep{savostyanov2011_ttcross2}.
 TT-SVD and TT-DMRG, like matrix SVD, require the full tensor in memory to find the decomposition, and hence they are infeasible for higher-order tensors.
-TT-cross approximation (TT-cross) is an extension of the cross approximation technique explained in Section \ref{matrix_cross_approx} for obtaining the TT decomposition of a tensor.
-We refer the readers to \cite{oseledets2010_ttcross1,savostyanov2011_ttcross2} for more detail on how the matrix cross-approximation algorithm described in Section \ref{matrix_cross_approx} can be adapted to find the TT decomposition using TT-cross.
+TT-cross approximation (TT-cross) is an extension of the cross approximation technique for matrix decomposition explained in Section \ref{matrix_cross_approx} for obtaining the TT decomposition of a tensor.
 It is appealing for many practical problems as it approximates the given tensor with a controlled accuracy, by evaluating only a small number of its elements and without having to compute and store the entire tensor in the memory.
 The method needs to compute only certain fibers of the original tensor at a time and hence works in a black-box fashion.
+We refer the readers to \cite{oseledets2010_ttcross1,savostyanov2011_ttcross2} for more details.

 Suppose we have a function $P$ and its discrete analogue $\bm{\mc{P}}$ (a tensor).
 Given the desired accuracy for the approximation $\epsilon$, TT-cross returns an approximate tensor in TT format $\hat{\bm{\mc{P}}} = \text{TT-cross}(P,\epsilon)$ to the tensor $\bm{\mc{P}}$ by querying only a portion of its elements ($\mc{O}(ndr^2)$ evaluations instead of $\mc{O}(n^d)$).
 The maximal TT-rank $r$ is determined by the algorithm depending on the $\epsilon$ specified.
 The model is very efficient if the rank $r$ of the tensor is low, which is typically the case in many engineering applications, including robotics.
 Thus, TT-cross avoids the need to compute and store explicitly the original tensor, which may not be possible for higher-order tensors.
 It only requires computing the function $P$ that can return the elements of the tensor $\bm{\mc{P}}$ at various query points, i.e., the fibers of the tensor $\bm{\mc{P}}$.